 Bodega Garzón produces wines under seven categories, Balasto, Petit Clos, Single Vineyard, Reserva, Estate, Sparkling and a Late Harvest.
 Total production is around 200,000 cases annually.

 And it was at Bodega Garzón where we first discovered and tried the variety, Marselan.
 We were impressed with its varietal characteristics and approached our friend Charlie Johnston about possibly planting some of these vines.
 In 2021, we planted about 400 vines of this variety in Calistoga, which for a short while was the largest planting in Napa Valley.
+And another 450 vines went into the ground in 2022.
 Look for a very limited bottling from this vineyard site sometime around 2026 or 2027.
 For more details about this variety, our particular planting and some related details, view our notes on this website about Helena View Johnston.

 Bodega Garzón Restaurant